gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 ```

 As you can see, some of these functions require traversing the
-entire maze recursively, which a shortcoming of this implementation, as at some point,
+entire maze recursively, which a shortcoming of this implementation as at some point,
 `StackOverflow` is unavoidable.
+However, the recursive nature of the implemenation
-However, with this implementation, I was able to construct
+makes complex traversals easier and doable in less code.
+And still, with this implementation I was able to construct
 mazes of up to `100x100` dimensions and perform each of these operations successfully.
 Of course, that is on my machine, so results will vary.